maikel233/Nyctum-Dumpster/README.md

+# Detected
+The cheat is detected and needs some pCode to make it undetected.
+Fixed will not be public.

 # What is AyyTux?

 AyyTux is a fork of AimTux, precisely of AimTux-Fuzion.
 This is my attempt at pasting and adding stuff in.